 With rare exception, Colgate reserves the third Sunday of May for commencement.
-A full complement of weekend events for graduates and their families begins with a dinner on Friday evening.
-Other key events include the academic reception on Saturday morning, the baccalaureate service on Saturday afternoon, and the Senior Torchlight Procession and President's Reception on Saturday evening.
+A full complement of weekend events for graduates and their families begins with a family barbecue on Friday evening.
+Other key events include the baccalaureate service on Saturday afternoon and the Senior Torchlight Procession and President's Reception on Saturday evening.
 The commencement ceremony, where Colgate confers degrees to the graduates and they receive their diplomas, is held on Sunday morning in order to accommodate graduates' and families' travel.